AlexandraOricchio/ETL-Project/README.md

 - Analyze the outcome of Houston Astros games and whether the ballpark location has any correlation to the outcome results
 - Analyze game attendance and any correlation to ballpark location

-If I had more time, I would have extracted data from a weather API and add a table which provided the weather at the time and location of each game.
+If I had more time, I would have extracted data from a weather API and added a table which provided the weather at the time and location of each game.
 With this additional table, one could analyze whether performance has any correlation to weather.